-In 2018, depreciation and amortization expenses increased 8.3% compared to 2017.
-This increase was due to additions to plant that resulted in a larger depreciable fixed asset base.
-Depreciation and amortization expenses increased by 7.8% in 2017 compared to 2016 due to similar factors.
+Depreciation and amortization expenses increased by 3.5% in 2020 compared to 2019 and increased by 4.3% in 2019 compared to 2018.
+These increases were due to additions to plant that resulted in a larger depreciable fixed asset base.